"Breaking the Cycle: How to Understand and Heal from Narcissism"

 But yes it can be healed if the person is willing to face themselves in the mirror and have the improbable courage to experience the intense feelings that they have been so desperately avoiding.
 Now, these feelings don't need to be experienced for very long if the negative beliefs that are causing them are resolved, but until a person has experienced that healing these feelings will usually look like a black hole that is trying to destroy them.

-What really does not help is the modern conversation where it has become trendy to throw around the term 'narcissist' with careless impunity and condemning righteousness (again, this is a narcissistic act).
-This so completely muddies the water that people fail to see that narcissism is a pathology that needs healing, not who someone is.
+What really does not help is the modern conversation where it has become trendy to throw around the term 'narcissist' with careless impunity and condemning righteousness (again, this is a narcissistic act) against anyone who doesn't agree with our ideologies, beliefs and identity group.

-People are people.
-Pathologies are the problem.
-Narcissism is a wound made by the absence of love, and only love can heal it, but only love that knows what it is doing and has good boundaries too, and only when the person has chosen healing.
+Narcissism is a wound made by the absence of love, and only love can heal it, but only love that knows what it is doing and has good boundaries too.